0xPARC/0xparc-intro-book/src/oram.typ

 version called Path ORAM.

-Unlike the above binary-tree ORAM, in Path ORAM, every bucket has constant size (e.g., 4 or 5), except the root bucket which is super-logarithmic in size.
+Unlike the above binary-tree ORAM, in Path ORAM, every bucket has constant size (maybe 4 or 5), except the root bucket which is super-logarithmic in size.
 Every time we access some path to fetch a block, we also perform eviction on the same path.
 In particular, we will rearrange the blocks on the path in the most aggressive manner possible: